Palestinian war crimes

 The aftermath of Hamas rocket attacks in the Barzilai Medical Center in Ashkelon, October 2023.
-No casualties were reported.

 Palestinian war crimes are the violations of international criminal law, including war crimes and crimes against humanity, which Palestinian militants, primarily the Islamist Nationalist organization Hamas and its paramilitary wing, the al-Qassam Brigades, have committed or been accused of committing.
-These have included murder, intentional targeting of civilians, killing prisoners of war and surrendered combatants, indiscriminate attacks, the use of human shields, rape, torture and pillage.
+These have included murder, intentional targeting of civilians, killing prisoners of war and surrendered combatants, indiscriminate attacks, the use of human shields, rape, torture, and pillaging.

 Applicability of laws of war

 Determining the applicability of laws of war to militant groups is a difficult question, as both the Council of Europe and International Committee of the Red Cross note that international law traditionally treats war and terrorism as separate legal categories.
 The Israeli, American, EU, UK, Japanese, and Canadian governments define Hamas as a terrorist group.
 However, many countries have disagreed with this characterization and have engaged with Hamas as a legitimate political entity.
 While the term "international law" conventionally pertains to states, it has also been applied to insurgent and terrorist armed forces.
 Accordingly, even insurgencies deemed lawful under international law that meet the criteria of "just cause" must also adhere to principles of "just means" as well.
 Regarding Hamas and its combatants, even if they have a presumptive right to fight against what they term as an "illegal occupation," they must still abide by legal rules of "discrimination", "proportionality", and "military necessity" under international law as conventional states do.

 According to Human Rights Watch, "international humanitarian law, through the well-established doctrine of command responsibility" also applies "to political and other leaders insofar as they have 'effective responsibility and control' over the actors in question...thus making its leadership also criminally liable."